wwagner4/gaia/README.md

 ## TODO
 - No reaction by clicking on desc image/page
-- Rename js varibles to camelcase
-- Remove js variables that are constants and only used ones
 - Add new features to camera create (when needed in the subsequent points).
     - other ranges than 0 - 360, e.g. longer 0 - 400, shorter 0, 180